jz8-armohb/Convert-RGB-to-YUV/README.md

-# Convert-RGB-to-YUV
+# Mutual-conversions-of-RGB-and-YUV
-Conversion of RGB files to YUV files.
+Convert RGB files to YUV files and vice versa.